Chronic Venous Insufficiency – Condition and Symptoms

 Your Chronic Venous Insufficiency Disability Case

 If the complications from Chronic Venous Insufficiency have impaired your ability to earn a living, you may be entitled to receive Social Security Disability benefits.
 Since the disease has to be at a somewhat advanced state to meet the qualifying criteria, accurate documentation in the exhibit file is absolutely essential.
-As a result, you would be very wise to have your case evaluated by a Social Security Disability attorney.
+As a result, you would be very wise to have your case evaluated by a Social Security disability advocate or attorney.

 Nearly 3 of every 4 applications for disability benefits are denied when they are submitted for the first time.
 While it is reassuring to know that the government is honestly trying to prevent benefits from being distributed to those who don’t deserve them, the down side is that access to these funds for those who do have a legitimate need for them can be very difficult to obtain.
-For claimants whose application has been denied, the only option is to appeal the initial decision.
+For claimants whose claim is denied disability, the only option is to appeal the initial decision.
 While this may seem like a simple solution, the length of the appeal process can be rather long.
 The frustrating part is that many of these cases are denied simply due to errors in the application paperwork.
 It really comes as no surprise that some claimants abandon the process before their case is resolved.
 Even more tragic is the fact that some don’t survive long enough to receive the benefits they may have had coming to them.

 An experienced Social Security Disability lawyer can work closely with you and your team of healthcare professionals to make sure your application is submitted correctly the first time, saving you the time and trouble of a protracted appeal.